okta/okta-signin-widget/README.md

 <!-- omit in toc -->
 # Okta Sign-In Widget

+This is a test commit to see if CODEOWNERS is working successfully.
+Disregard!

 The Okta Sign-In Widget is a Javascript widget that provides a fully featured and customizable login experience which can be used to authenticate users of web and mobile applications.

 The widget is used on Okta's default signin page to start an Okta SSO session and set the Okta [session cookie][] in the web browser.
 The widget can also perform a complete [OIDC][] flow and/or integrate with external [identity providers][].